A Love Supreme (Dollhouse): Plot

 The episode starts with a man confessing to Alpha that he spent his entire fortune on engagements and ended up falling in love with a woman who did not exist (Echo).
 Alpha quickly kills him, saying "Seems love wasn't enough."

 In the Dollhouse, Echo has been placed in isolation.
 She is suffering from headaches as a result of all her imprints.
 Victor has been imprinted as a psychologist and questions her on what she did during her time away.
 Adelle seems to be trying to goad Ballard into saying what he and Echo got up to during their three-month absence.
-But Ballard stonewalls, despite being clearly frustrated.
+Ballard stonewalls, despite being clearly frustrated.
 Boyd tells Ballard that Adelle is trying to make him squirm—and it's working.
 Boyd goes on to tell Ballard that he swore to protect Echo, and the only way to protect her is to stop reacting to Adelle's actions.
 Victor tells Adelle he finds Echo in a completely childlike state, and ends up insulting Adelle.
-Victor is then quickly wiped while Adelle asks what Topher what he thinks.
 Topher agrees with what Victor had said, and adds that physically, Echo is fine.

 Topher then approaches Boyd and Ballard.
 He tells them Echo's brain scans are the craziest he has ever seen and demands to know what is going on.
 Boyd and Ballard tell Topher that Echo is not a blank slate—that she still has every imprint she has ever had, and she can control what she recalls and when.
-Ballard is then called into Adelle's office.
-She informs Ballard that Echo is going to be placed back into the field.
-Echo is brought out of isolation and to Topher's office to be imprinted for her next engagement.
+Adelle informs Ballard that Echo is going to be placed back into the field.
 Topher tells Echo about the engagement and asks her to sit in the chair, but Echo recalls the imprint by herself.
 Topher notes that he is now obsolete.

 Echo arrives at the engagement but finds the client is dead.
 Ballard calls Boyd to investigate as Echo has not been able to regain control of her own body as the imprint seems overwhelmed.
 As Ballard and Boyd discuss the crime scene, Echo comes to and finds a note implying Alpha killed the client.
-Adelle orders Echo back into isolation and Boyd informs Ballard of all clients that have been killed, all of which were romantic engagements with Echo.
+Adelle orders Echo back into isolation and Boyd informs Ballard of all the clients that have been killed, all of which were romantic engagements with Echo.